-You must be aged over 18 and be friendly, outgoing, reliable and self confident.
+You must be aged over 18 and be friendly, outgoing and reliable.
 You must be eager to learn and have a keen interest in animals and conservation.
 Ideally you can commit to one day a fortnight, though desired availability will change over our open season depending on visitor numbers.

 How to apply

-If you are interested in volunteering or applying for a work placement, please complete our application form.
+If you are interested in volunteering please complete our application form.

 Please be aware:

-- Volunteers must be enthusiastic about conservation and improving the welfare of animals.
+- Volunteers must be enthusiastic about conservation and both captive and wild animals.

 - Tasks will not involve direct contact with the animals.